Table of Contents

-- A 2021 review article evaluated the impact of different HIIT/SIT protocols on the interference effect.(Vechin, 2021) The authors found that repeated sprint training (RST) & SIT are unlikely to hamper strength gains.
-On the other hand, both long & short duration HIIT protocols may blunt strength gains.
-The negative impact of HIIT is less likely if resistance training is performed first and then waiting at least 6 hours prior to performing HIIT.
-None of these protocols seem to negatively impact skeletal muscle hypertrophy.
+- A 2021 review article evaluated the impact of different HIIT/SIT protocols on the interference effect.(Vechin, 2021) The authors found that repeated sprint training (“RST”) & SIT are unlikely to hamper strength gains.
+On the other hand, both long- & short-duration HIIT protocols may blunt strength gains.
+The negative impact of HIIT is less likely if resistance training is performed first with at least a 6 hour break prior to performing HIIT.
+None of the protocols seemed to negatively impact skeletal muscle hypertrophy.

-- A 2021 SR/MA evaluated 21 studies of concurrent training vs isolated strength or aerobic training performed in healthy (non-athlete) adults.(Pito, 2021) The authors found similar results for maximum strength, VO2 max, and VO2 peak development, implying no advantage or disadvantage of concurrent training.
+- A 2021 SR/MA included 21 studies evaluating concurrent training vs. isolated strength or aerobic training performed in healthy (non-athlete) adults.(Pito, 2021) The authors found similar results for maximum strength, VO2 max, and VO2 peak development, implying no advantage or disadvantage of concurrent training.
 However, the only study that performed strength and aerobic training on separate days while also decreasing the volume of aerobic training in the concurrent training group found increased benefits for strength training, implying a potential benefit of separating the strength and aerobic training sessions.

 Summary of the chronic impact of concurrent training on strength and aerobic outcomes

 Overall it is clear that incorporating strength training can improve endurance performance.
-Heavy strength training 2-3 times a week is most beneficial.
-Once benefits are obtained it seems possible to maintain them when strength training only once a week.
+Heavy strength training 2-3 times per week is most beneficial.
+Once benefits are obtained it seems possible to maintain them when strength training only once per week.

-Tip: With the above knowledge we can now more confidently design a concurrent training program while minimizing the impact of the interference effect.
+Tip: With the above knowledge you can now more confidently design a concurrent training program while minimizing the impact of the interference effect.